Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 \subsubsection{Variational Neural-Network Quantum States}

-Many of the previous studies shown in above rely on existed or pre-prepared ensembles of configurations for the physical system, until Ref.~\cite{2017Sci...355..602C} first introduced artificial neural networks to represent the wave function and presents a stochastic reinforcement learning scheme for solving the many-body problem without prior knowledge of exact samples.
-This gives state-of-the-art accurate description of both the ground-state and time-dependent quantum states for given Hamiltonian $\mathcal{H}$ in several prototypical spin systems indlucing 1 and 2-d transverse-field Ising (IFI) and anti-feromagnetic Heisenberg (AFT) models.
-The corresponding wave function represented by a neural network which maps from the N discrete-valued degrees of freedom set $\mathcal{S}= (\mathcal{S}_1,\mathcal{S}_2, ..., \mathcal{S}_N)$ to the complex phase and amplitude information, $\Psi(\mathcal{S})$ (taking the Restricted Boltzmann machine, RBM\footnote{Note in Ref.~\cite{2018PhRvB..97h5104C} it was demonstrated that the RBM possess equivalence to tensor network states that widely used in quantum many-body physics}, with M hidden spin variables $h_i=\{\pm 1\}$ for example),
+Many of the previous studies shown above rely on existing or pre-prepared ensembles of configurations for the physical system, up until Ref.~\cite{2017Sci...355..602C} pioneered the utilization of artificial neural networks to represent the wave function and presented a stochastic reinforcement learning scheme for solving the many-body problem without prior knowledge of exact samples.
+This gives a state-of-the-art accurate description of both the ground-state and time-dependent quantum states for a given Hamiltonian $\mathcal{H}$ across several prototypical spin systems, including 1 and 2-dimensional transverse-field Ising (IFI) and antiferromagnetic Heisenberg (AFT) models.
+The corresponding wave function, represented by a neural network, is basically a mapping from the N discrete-valued degrees of freedom set $\mathcal{S}= (\mathcal{S}_1,\mathcal{S}_2, ..., \mathcal{S}_N)$ to the complex phase and amplitude information, $\Psi(\mathcal{S})$ (taking the Restricted Boltzmann machine, RBM\footnote{Note in Ref.~\cite{2018PhRvB..97h5104C} it was demonstrated that the RBM possess holds an equivalence to tensor network states, which are widely used in quantum many-body physics}, with M hidden spin variables $h_i=\{\pm 1\}$ for example),

 is termed as neural-network quantum states (NQS) with the trainable parameters $\mathcal{W}=\{a_i, b_i, W_{ij}\}$.
-Such RBM representation is formally equivalent to a two-layers feed-forward neural network with special activation functions, i.e., $z^1(x)=\log\cosh(x)$,$z^2(x)=\exp(x)$.
-Through minimization of the energy expectation $E(\mathcal{W})=\langle\Psi_M|\mathcal{H}|\Psi_M\rangle/\langle \Psi_M|\Psi_M \rangle$, the network parameters $\mathcal{W}$ can be optimized via variational Monte Carlo (VMC) sampling.
-It's shown that this proposed scheme can accurately evaluate the ground state energy in the TFI and AFH examples.
-Later an extension for this approach to calculate excited states was also introduced with both RBM and deeper fully connected neural networks~\cite{2018PhRvL.121p7204C}.
+Such RBM representation is formally equivalent to a two-layer feed-forward neural network with special activation functions, i.e., $z^1(x)=\log\cosh(x)$,$z^2(x)=\exp(x)$.
+Through the minimization of the energy expectation $E(\mathcal{W})=\langle\Psi_M|\mathcal{H}|\Psi_M\rangle/\langle \Psi_M|\Psi_M \rangle$, the network parameters $\mathcal{W}$ can be optimized via variational Monte Carlo (VMC) sampling.
+It has been shown that this proposed scheme can accurately evaluate the ground state energy in the TFI and AFH examples.
+Later, an extension of this approach to calculate excited states was also introduced, with both RBM and deeper fully connected neural networks~\cite{2018PhRvL.121p7204C}.